Hortonworks to seek IPO within two years, CEO says

 Apache Hadoop is an open source software system designed for crunching massive amounts of data and is used by the likes of Facebook Inc and Twitter, as well as eBay Inc and Amazon.com Inc.

-Hortonworks competes with start-up Cloudera and has a strategic alliance with data management company Splunk Inc, which had an impressive stock market debut in April 2012.
+Hortonworks competes with start-ups Cloudera and Splunk Inc, which had an impressive stock market debut in April 2012.

 The idea behind big data is to converge structured data found inside databases and unstructured data found in social networks, mobile devices, meters or sensors to identify patterns or predict behavior.